 The capture and exchange of adverse sensitivity data varies across EHRs.
 As an effect, much of this data is not interoperable across electronic systems.
 Confusion regarding the representation and definition of adverse sensitivity data within the EHR presents challenges to organizations that are trying to implement SNOMED CT for electronic data sharing.
 Further, this uncertainty limits the use of adverse sensitivity data for clinical decision support and longitudinal patient care records.
 The capture of allergy data must be clearly defined to support patient safety and a comprehensive health record.

-1.3 Scope
+1.5 Scope and Approach

 The MapSIG and Implementation SIG will supply volunteer effort for preparation and documentation of the implementation guide and refsets.
 The approach will include identification of the areas of overlap and synergy with work underway at various StandaredHL7,epSOS, and openehr and determine how this work will be coordinated, aligned and disseminated in collaboration with SDOs, national release center representatives and vendors.

-It is expected the delivery will be as part of IHTSDO regular release cycle.
+It is expected the delivery of products from this work will become part of IHTSDO regular release cycle.
 The scope will include phases:

 Phase 1: Implementation guide framework including: